 The contract of a principal who shall arbitrarily or willfully breach their contract or abandon their employment without being released by the Board shall be null and void.
 The Board may recommend to proper authorities that the license or certificate of the principal be suspended or revoked.
 The Board may dismiss a principal for reasonable and just cause to include, but not be limited to, breach of contract, incompetence, neglect of duty, immoral conduct, in-temperance, brutal or oppressive treatment of a student or staff member, commission of a crime, continuing physical or mental disability rendering the Principal unfit to perform their duties, refusing to give or follow a directive necessary to the safe and effective functioning of LWS, other matters prescribed by law, and violation of the code of ethics.
 Only the Board may terminate a principal.
 The Superintendent may make the recommendation to the Board to terminate a principal, or the Board may terminate upon its own motion.
 If it decides to proceed upon the charge(s), the Board shall notify the principal, in writing of the charge(s) brought against the Principal, the reasons therefore, and advise the Principal of the right to a due process hearing before the Board upon said charge(s) at a date to be set by the Board.
-A due process hearing shall not be automatic, and only be granted upon timely request by the principal.
+A due process hearing shall not be automatic, and only be granted upon timely request by the principal filed with the Human Resources office within five (5) days of the date notice of termination is issued.
 With regard to the procedures for such due process hearings, the principal shall follow the grievance procedures established by the LWS, except that the grievance shall only be heard by the Board.
 By unanimous vote, the Board may suspend from active duty, with or without pay, a principal against whom formal charge(s) or recommendation for termination has been filed, until a final decision is rendered.